 Library - Annual Reports

-Beginning with the 2000 - 2001 academic year, Gail Winson, Associate Dean for Library and Information Services and Professor of Law, has prepared an annual report.
+From the 2000 - 2001 to the 2008-2009 academic year, Gail Winson, Associate Dean for Library and Information Services and Professor of Law, prepared an annual report.
 The annual report covers staff changes, professional activities of librarians and support staff, and other noteworthy activities of the Public Services and Collection Services departments.
 Budget and library statistics for the fiscal year (July 1 to June 30) are included in the annual report.

 Library - Collection Development Plan and Policy Manuals